joshuaboniface/HASS-RemoteFasterWhisper/README.md

 ## Multiple Instances and Response Prefixes

+**NOTE**: The functionality of location awareness was improved significantly in HASS 2025.1 and newer, and this functionality is no longer really needed.
+This section is kept for posterity and, as far as I can tell, it does not hurt.

 This solution was borne out of an issue I ran into when using HomeAssistant Assist pipelines with multiple rooms.

 Consider for instance, two rooms: Joshua's Bedroom and Basement.
 Both have their own unique set of lights, etc., but what if you wanted to have a command "all lights off" for both places?
 Or a fan named "overhead fan" in both places?